Operate Proxmox SDN (core/onprem/network-sdn)¶

 core/onprem/network-sdn - driver: Terragrunt (internal), executed via

-hyopsfor evidence-first runs - Terraform module:
+hyopsfor structured run records - Terraform module:

-hybridops-studio/sdn/proxmox(pinned in packs)
+hybridops-tech/sdn/proxmox(pinned in packs)

 Conventions: